GluuFederation/docs-ce-prod/3.1.3/source/upgrade/patches.md

         [root@localhost ~]# service identity restart

-#### Explanation of Script
+#### Explanation of Fix

-The above script replaces the old richfaces library with a custom fixed version for the Gluu Server.
+By following the above instructions, you will replace the old richfaces library with a custom fixed version for the Gluu Server.
 The fix is accomplished by removing the affected (and unused) classes from the vulnerable library, negating the impact of the vulnerabiity.